| PAGE 5

 Heightened post-9/11 airport security, which made interisland air travel less convenient than before, and also the planned merger (since called off) of two major interisland airlines, spurred renewed interest in inter-island ferries.
 A private company, Hawaii Superferry, worked with the state to develop an interisland ferry system that would carry cars and trucks as well as passengers.
 In January 2004, it contracted for construction of two new high-speed catamaran ferries.
 Construction of the first one was completed in January 2007, and it arrived in the islands in summer 2007.

 The Superferry attempted to begin regular operation from Oahu to Maui, and to Kauai, in late August 2007, and indeed made two sailings to Maui and one to Kauai.
 But service was put on hold thereafter due to a variety of legal and other obstacles, including a last-minute Hawaii Supreme Court decision invalidating an exemption from environmental review the Superferry had relied on, the resulting injunction blocking the Superferry's continued use of Maui's Kahului harbor, and vociferous waterborne protestors blocking the Superferry's attempted second trip to Kauai's Nawiliwili harbor.
-The Hawaii legislature then passed a law designed to clear the legal obstacles to a restart of service.
+The Hawaii legislature then passed a law designed to clear the legal obstacles to a restart of Superferry service.

-Hawaii Superferry restarted once-daily service between Oahu and Maui on December 13, 2007 with a scheduled running time of 3 hours 45 minutes from Oahu to Maui, and 3 hours on the return trip.
-The company also plans, beginning May 9, 2008, to offer a second voyage in each direction, four afternoons each week.
-Twice-daily service to and from Maui had been originally planned to begin in 2009 with the arrival of the second ferry vessel, but Hawaii Superferry decided to accelerate those plans, perhaps expecting that once-a-day service to and from Kauai would generate less business than adding an extra daily trip on the Maui route, which will allow commercial customers to take their trucks to Maui in the morning and return that evening, without the overnight stay required by the old schedule.
-Check the Superferry website for the latest updates and other details.
+Hawaii Superferry restarted once-daily service between Oahu and Maui on December 13, 2007, with a scheduled running time of 3 hours 45 minutes from Oahu to Maui, and 3 hours on the return trip.
+The company also began in May 2008 to offer a second voyage in each direction, four afternoons each week in peak season and at least once a week in the winter.
+Twice-daily service to and from Maui had been originally planned to begin in 2009 with the arrival of the second ferry vessel, but Hawaii Superferry decided to accelerate those plans, perhaps expecting that once-a-day service to and from Kauai would generate less business than adding an extra daily trip on the Maui route, which allowed commercial customers to take their trucks to Maui in the morning and return that evening, without the overnight stay required by the old schedule.
+Due to economic conditions, the Superferry held off until at least 2010 using the second ferry vessel for Hawaii service, which would have added service to the Big Island (once improvements and earthquake damage repairs were completed to the Big Island's Kawaihae harbor), and possibly also resumed service to Kauai.
+As far as I know, extension of Superferry service to Lanai and Molokai islands was never seriously considered, due to their small populations and limited harbor facilities.

 5.6 Where are the road tunnels in Hawaii?